microsoft/msphpsql/Linux-mac-install.md

 sudo pecl install sqlsrv
 sudo pecl install pdo_sqlsrv
 ```
-An issue in PECL may prevent correct installation even if you have upgraded GCC.
+An issue in PECL may prevent correct installation of the latest version of the drivers even if you have upgraded GCC.
 To install, download the packages and compile manually:
 ```
 pecl download sqlsrv
 tar xvzf sqlsrv-5.2.0.tgz